 Findings Recommendations Source

 Registry

 Registrations in CRANE

 There were 898 registrations in 2020, the first year impacted by the COVID-19 pandemic.
-Cleft Palate (CP) is the most common type of cleft, representing 44% of all cases with a known cleft type, followed by cleft lip (CL) (23%), unilateral cleft lip and palate (UCLP) (22%) and bilateral cleft lip and palate (BCLP) (11%) (in 2017-192).
-CRANE will engage with the nursing Clinical Excellence Network (CEN) to ensure optimum assessment and recording of registrations.
+Cleft Palate (CP) is the most common type of cleft, representing 44% of all cases with a known cleft type, followed by cleft lip (CL) (23%), unilateral cleft lip and palate (UCLP) (22%) and bilateral cleft lip and palate (BCLP) (11%) (ip 2017-192) CRANE will engage with the nursing Clinical Excellence Network (CEN) to ensure optimum assessment and recording of registrations.
 CRANE will continue to record cleft births and validate case ascertainment using external datasets.
-Chapter 3, Section 3.1 Indicator 3 : #1
+Chapter 3, Section 3.1 Indicator 3 :

-Timely diagnosis 1
+Timely diagnosis

 Similar rates of antenatal diagnosis for CL, UCLP and BCLP been observed in 2020, the first year impacted by the COVID-19 pandemic, by comparison with rates in 2017-192.
 Significant improvement has been observed in the timely detection of CPs, particularly in 2017-19.
 However almost 1 in 4 children with CP still have a diagnosis beyond 24 hours from birth.
-3. CRANE will seek to collaborate further with clinical and non-clinical partners to identify ways of improving the timely diagnosis of CP within 24 hours of birth.
+CRANE will seek to collaborate further with clinical and non-clinical partners to identify ways of improving the timely diagnosis of CP within 24 hours of birth.
 Chapter 3, Section 3.2 & 3.3 Indicator: #2

-Gestational age and birth weight · 1
+Gestational age and birth weight

 The average gestational age of babies born with a cleft in 2017-19 was 38.5 weeks5.
 14% of babies were born prematurely (<37 weeks' gestation).
 This compares to 8% in the general population.
 Children with cleft lip had a higher average birth weight (3,297 g) than those with a cleft affecting the palate (3,087g).
 Cleft services should review procedures to ensure processes are in place to record and submit data on gestational age and birth weight.
 To track association of prematurity and low birth weights with clefting.
 The research community should validate and further investigate the apparent association between cleft-affected pregnancies and prematurity at birth.
 CRANE will engage with the RCM and Royal College of Obstetricians and Gynaecologists (RCOG) to communicate our findings.
 Chapter 3, Section 3.4

-Contact with cleft services
+Contact with cleft services ·

 83% of families were referred within 24 hours of birth.
 This rate varied significantly across cleft types.
 In 2017-195.
 96% of families were contacted by a cleft services within 24 hours of referral.
 Cleft services should continue to work with referring obstetric, midwifery and neonatal units to improve timeliness of diagnosis and early referrals.
-Cleft services with high levels of referrals within 24 hours should share their best practise recommendations.
-Chapter 3, Section 3.5 Indicators: #3 & #4
+Cleft services with high levels of referrals within 24 hours should share Chapter 3, Section 3.5

+50% of families were contacted by a ciert services within 24 hours of referral. their best practise recommendations. #3 & #4